-Assignments received after the due date (+ grace period if discussed with the Professor) will be penalized one half letter grade per day (5% per day) Students with accommodations must confirm any extended timelines required with the professor well in advance of the due dates.
+Proper academic performance depends on students doing their work not only well, but on time.
+Assignments received after the due date will be penalized one half letter grade per day (5% per day).

+Students with accommodations must confirm any extended timelines required with the professor well in advance of the due dates.